Cochlear implant: Criticism and controversy

-Much of the strongest objection to cochlear implants has come from within the Deaf community, some of whom are pre-lingually deaf people whose first language is a sign language.
-Some in the Deaf community call cochlear implants audist and an affront to their culture, which, as they view it, is a minority threatened by the hearing majority.
-This is an old problem for the Deaf community, going back as far as the 18th century with the argument of manualism vs. oralism.
+Much of the strongest objection to cochlear implants has come from within the deaf community, some of whom are pre-lingually deaf people whose first language is a sign language.
+Some in the deaf community call cochlear implants audist and an affront to their culture, which, as they view it, is a minority threatened by the hearing majority.
+This is an old problem for the deaf community, going back as far as the 18th century with the argument of manualism vs. oralism.
 This is consistent with medicalisation and the standardisation of the "normal" body in the 19th century when differences between normal and abnormal began to be debated.
-It is important to consider the sociocultural context, particularly in regards to the Deaf community, which has its own unique language and culture.
+It is important to consider the sociocultural context, particularly in regards to the deaf community, which has its own unique language and culture.
 This accounts for the cochlear implant being seen as an affront to their culture, as many do not believe that deafness is something that needs to be cured.
-However, it has also been argued that this does not necessarily have to be the case: the cochlear implant can act as a tool deaf people can use to access the "hearing world" without losing their Deaf identity.
+However, it has also been argued that this does not necessarily have to be the case: the cochlear implant can act as a tool deaf people can use to access the "hearing world" without losing their deaf identity.

 Cochlear implants for congenitally deaf children are most effective when implanted at a young age.
-Evidence shows that Deaf children of Deaf parents (or with fluent signers as daily caregivers) learn signed language as effectively as hearing peers.
-Some Deaf-community advocates recommend that all Deaf children should learn sign language from birth, but more than 90% of deaf children are born to hearing parents.
+Children who have had confirmed severe hearing loss can receive the implant as young as 9 months old.
+Evidence shows that deaf children of deaf parents (or with fluent signers as daily caregivers) learn signed language as effectively as hearing peers.
+Some deaf-community advocates recommend that all deaf children should learn sign language from birth, but more than 90% of deaf children are born to hearing parents.
 Since it takes years to become fluent in sign language, deaf children who grow up without amplification such as hearing aids or cochlear implants will not have daily access to fluent language models in households without fluent signers.